sbulav/sbulav.github.io/_posts/2022-11-16-truenas-ups-reporting.md

 ## Enable nut CollectD plugin

-Add following lines to the collectd configuration:
+Add the following lines to the collectd configuration:

 ```sh
 LoadPlugin nut